Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

     </div>
   );
 }
+>
+export default App;
 ```

-Here you imported your component and used that component the page.
+Here you imported your component and used that component on the page.

 Notice you imported `PageHeader` and used it as a component by writing it like an HTML tag like this: `<PageHeader />`